 Machu Picchu is at the top of most travelers’ lists of destinations to visit in Peru.
-In fact, more than 1.4 million people visited the UNESCO World Heritage site in 2016.
+In fact, nearly one million people visited the UNESCO World Heritage site in 2022.
 But the most famous Incan ruins are starting to feel the wear and tear of mass tourism.

 This is Peru’s second lost city – Hiram Bingham stumbled across it in 1909, two years before he found Machu Picchu.
 But because it requires a four-day trek to get there and back, more people visit Machu Picchu in a single day than visit Choquequirao in an entire year.

 Currently, the only way to access Choquequirao is by foot, but the Peruvian government has announced plans to build a road and a cable car.
 The most common starting point in the village of Cachora, a four-hour bus ride from Cusco.
 To support the local economy, hire a local guide in Cachora rather than one in Cusco.

 Located in the region of Amazonas near the village of Tingo, Kuélap is another great alternative to Machu Picchu.
 The ruin was built around 800 AD by the Chachapoyas culture.
 Containing over 450 stone roundhouses and other structures, it was once home to some 3,500 people.

 Just getting here used to be quite a journey, but flights now run from Lima to Jaén, which is about four to five hours by ground transportation from Kuélap.
 Accessing the site itself is easier now, too – Kuélap became the site of Peru’s first cable car in March 2017.
 Visitors can now reach the ruins on a 20-minute gondola ride from Nuevo Tingo.